pspacek/python-ldap/Doc/ldap.rst

   be applicable with certain LDAP requests at all.

 *clientctrls*
-  is a list of :class:`LDAPControl` instances passed to the client API and alter the behaviour of the client when processing the request.
+  is a list of :py:class:`ldap.controls.LDAPControl` instances passed to the client API and alter the behaviour of the client when processing the request.